-Ticagrelor is an anti-platelet medication or blood thinner.
+Ticagrelor is an anti-platelet medication.
 It is usually used in people who have symptoms of chest pain (angina) or who have had a heart attack (myocardial infarction) to reduce the risk of having a further heart attack or stroke.
 It blocks certain blood cells called platelets and slows down your body’s ability to clot blood.
 It is used to prevent blood clots forming in blood vessels that lead to your brain and heart muscle.
 Preventing blood clots in these vessels helps lower your risk of stroke and heart attack.

 - The usual dose of ticagrelor is 90 mg (1 tablet) two times a day.
 You may be given a starting dose of 2 tablets the first time you take it.